sdr-enthusiasts/gitbook-adsb-guide/useful-extras/auto-restart-unhealthy-containers.md

 Up 2 hours (healthy)
 ```

-If a container becomes unhealthy for any reason \(ie, perhaps the SDR hardware "wedges", perhaps a program running in a container becomes deadlocked, etc\), then we would naturally want to restart it.
+If a container becomes unhealthy for any reason \(for example: perhaps the SDR hardware "wedges", perhaps a program running in a container becomes deadlocked, etc\), then we would naturally want to restart it.
 Ideally, we'd want this to happen automatically.

 Unfortunately, Docker does not yet offer this functionality.
 [It has been proposed but not yet implemented](https://github.com/moby/moby/pull/22719).